Comburg: Secularization

-As a part of the Napoleonic during the process of German mediatization, the Comburg and its estates were divided between the Electorate of Württemberg and the Electorate of Bavaria in 1802.
+The conquests of Napoleon and the resulting German mediatization ended the ecclesiastical functions of the monastery.
+The Comburg and its estates were divided between the Electorate of Württemberg and the Electorate of Bavaria in 1802.
 Württemberg was awarded almost all of Comburg's remaining properties and the Comburg itself, which was subsequently secularized.
 Frederick I, Elector of Württemberg, ordered the monastery's treasure to be melted down at the royal mint in Ludwigsburg.
 The monastery's library was moved to the State Library in Stuttgart.
 From 1807 to 1810, the Comburg was the residence of Prince Paul of Württemberg and Princess Charlotte of Saxe-Hildburghausen as exiles from the court in Stuttgart for their opposition to Frederick's alliance with Napoleon.

 In April 1817, Frederick assigned the Comburg to the Württemberg Invalids Honor Corps, which he had created in 1806 and originally stationed in Stuttgart, for the residence of its members and their families.
 The Corps remained at the Comburg until it was made redundant by military pension legislation in 1871, though it was not officially dissolved until 1909.
 By then, four invalids still resided at the Comburg, the last of whom died in 1925.